punchy98/GNURadioRE/README.md

 # RFreversing
-A compilation of grc files used to reverse RF devices
+A compilation of files used to reverse RF devices